Sodom and Gomorrah (1962 film): Box office

-Critical
+Critical response

-On its release, critical reception of the film was almost universally damning.
+On its release, critical reception of the film was almost universally negative.
 Bosley Crowther of The New York Times wrote "It is an obvious but feeble imitation of The Ten Commandments of Cecil B. de Mille, and it is much more concerned with salt-mining than it is with debauchery or lust."
 Modern critics have viewed the film just as negatively; a 2008 review in Time Out review states that the film was a "low point" in Aldrich's career and that the film represented "a 1960s tackiness thankfully not seen anymore".

 In an interview published after his death in 1983, Aldrich defended it, saying "I think we did a goddam respectable job with" the film.
 "I don't think you could do any more with that.
 If you had a guy you believed was Lot I think the picture would have worked.
 Also, half an hour was cut out.
 Everybody should do a biblical picture – once."